sebanc/brunch/README.md

 ### Install ChromeOS on a USB flash drive / SD card

-1. Download a recovery image (nautilus recommended) and extract it.
+1. Download a recovery image (rammus recommended) and extract it.
 2. Download the Brunch release corresponding to the ChromeOS recovery version you have downloaded (from the GitHub release section).
 3. Install the Ubuntu WSL from the Microsoft store (refer to online resources).
 4. Launch Ubuntu WSL and install pv, tar and cgpt packages: